MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-12.md

    **Method 1: Manually modify the registry**

    >[!Important]
-   >Carefully follow the steps in this section.
-You could cause serious problems if you modify the registry incorrectly.
+   >You could cause serious problems if you modify the registry incorrectly.
 Before you begin, back up the registry so you can restore it if a problems occurs.

    Use the following steps to enable or disable all SCHANNEL protocols across the system.